Kingdom of Eastern Georgia: Joint rule (1246–1256)

 The Mongols appointed David VII as ulu ("senior") ruler, while David VI was appointed narin (junior) ruler.
 The Mongols required the Georgians to provide 90,000 soldiers (calculated at 1/9th of the population), and the agriculture and economy were taxed.
 They reigned jointly throughout the country for almost a decade under Mongol control.
 However, the Mongol overlords began to impose heavy taxes on the inhabitants of the Caucasus, leading to numerous popular revolts, particularly in Shirvan.

 Tiflis coinage in the name of David VII citing Möngke as overlord: "King David, servant of the Khan, the Master of the World".
 Persian, dated 1253.

 In 1259, David VI, who was nicknamed Narin (meaning "junior" in Mongolian) by the Ilkhanid authorities, rebelled against his Mongol suzerain, although he did not drag his royal colleague into the rebellion.
 The Ilkhanate soon put an end to this revolt after a few short, bloody battles, while David VI managed to take refuge in western Georgia on a secret journey that took him through Armenia.
 Arriving in Kutaisi, one of the largest towns in western Georgia, he declared the secession of the domains west of the Likhi mountains, and was proclaimed King of the Kingdom of Western Georgia by the local nobility.

 Western Georgia then became an independent kingdom, wishing to preserve Georgian culture outside the sphere of influence of the Mongol world.
 The Ilkhanate was preoccupied with its military campaign in Syria against certain Crusader states and Mamluk Sultanate and was content to increase the tributes imposed on eastern Georgia to rectify the difference in revenue following the loss of a large portion of the taxes from some of the richest Georgian provinces.

 Secession (1256–1329)

+Georgia and Zakarid Armenia as part of the Mongol Il-Khanate (dotted line), after 1256.

 Khutlubuga was Commander-in-Chief of the Georgian Army (Amirspasalar) for Demetrius II.
 Church of the Holy Sign.
 Haghpat Monastery, southern wall.
 Late 13th century.